 - Request Data: This option is used to validate the string available in the request body which is sent to the server by JMeter.
 It does not include the request header.

 - Ignore Status: Passing/Failing of assertion having two parts.
-First part instructs JMeter to check the successful response code (i.e. 200) and then in the second part, the given pattern string is searched and validated.
-The overall success of the sample is determined by combining the result of both the conditions i.e. response code as well as the assertion.
-When the Ignore Status checkbox is selected, the Response status is forced to successful even it falls under unsuccessful response category (like 4XX or 5XX) and continues to validate the Assertion.
-The “Ignore status” checkbox can be used to set the status (response code) successful before performing further checks.
-Note that this will have the effect of clearing any previous assertion failures, so make sure that this is only set on the first assertion.
+The first part instructs JMeter to check the successful response code (i.e. 200) and then in the second part, the given pattern string is searched and validated.
+The overall success of the sample is determined by combining the result of both the conditions i.e. response code and the assertion.
+When the Ignore Status checkbox is selected, the Response status is forced to be successful even it falls under the unsuccessful response category (like 4XX or 5XX) and continues to validate the Assertion.
+The “Ignore status” checkbox can be used to set the status (response code) successfully before performing further checks.
+Note that this will clear any previous assertion failures, so make sure that this is only set on the first assertion.